luvnft/nftdrop/README.md

 [Try the demo airdrop sign-up](https://nft-surprise.web.app/claim/?id=2g9qj6qG6eAa9CXlKk5K)

-This demo showcases how Mint Wave simplifies both the creation and distribution of NFT airdrops, making the process accessible to creators and recipients alike.
+This demo showcases how AirDrop simplifies both the creation and distribution of NFT airdrops, making the process accessible to creators and recipients alike.

 ## Technology Stack

-Mint Wave leverages a diverse set of modern technologies to create a seamless NFT airdrop experience:
+AirDrop leverages a diverse set of modern technologies to create a seamless NFT airdrop experience:

 ### Frontend
 - **SvelteKit**: Fast and efficient framework for building user interfaces